tomhoule/homepage/content/post/intro.md

 about _a_ ≠ 0 explains why division by zero doesn't work (it has no meaningful inverse).

-At this point, I feel an itch to generalize this beyond integers (we're going to need at least real numbers, I figure).
+At this point, I feel an itch to generalize this beyond integers.
+We're going to need at least real numbers, I figure.
 I start browsing Wikipedia:
 [groups](https://en.wikipedia.org/wiki/Group_(mathematics)) aren't what we want (numbers under addition are a group, but not multiplication because it lacks invertibility).
 Next stop is